Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: The CG-LoRA algorithm

-From the above analysis, we can conclude that the computational complexity of our initialization algorithm is negligible compared to the iterative fine-tuning procedure.
-In practice, only pre-activation derivatives are required, and we show in Appendix~\ref{app:hutchinson} how to compute them efficiently using a Hutchinson trace estimator.
-In terms of memory, our computations are performed layerwise.
-We employ a hooking mechanism to compute the required quantities for each layer and discard them before moving to the next one, thereby keeping the memory footprint minimal.
+In CG-LoRA, only pre-activation derivatives are required.
+In Appendix~\ref{app:hutchinson}, we show how to compute them either exactly or approximately using a Hutchinson trace estimator.
+To reduce memory usage, we use a hooking mechanism to run Algorithm~\ref{alg:cg-lora} for each layer, discard all intermediate buffers, and then proceed to the next layer.
+This keeps the memory footprint minimal.